 - 1. File application not less than 30 days before the beginning date of the examination.
 Attach Money Order or Bank Cashier's Check covering examination fee which must accompany application. - 2.
 Do not bring any books or papers into the examination. - 3.
 Applicant may take examination in longhand with pen and ink or use typewriter.
 Applicant must furnish own legal size paper. - 4.
-Applicant should be in attendance at the office of the Clerk of the Supreme Court, Capitol Bldg., Austin, at 8:30 A.M., the opening day of the examination. - 5.
 The Board of Law Examiners will pass on the eligibility of all applicants on the opening day of the examination.
 The Members of the Board of Law Examiners are not authorized to give opinions in advance to applicants as to their eligibility under the Rules.